ipekinal/DSA210-term-project/README.md

 To track my sleep duration and quality, I will use Apple's Health App together with Sleep Cycle app on iOS.
 Both of these apps have automatic and manual functions to measure sleep quality.
 I will log the time I go to sleep, the average time it takes for me to fall asleep, and the time I wake up.
 Sleep Cycle app also lets the user record sounds over the night to find out whether the user woke up during sleeping to measure the sleep quality.

-To measure my study productivity, I will use a simple stopwatch (available on Google) to record the duration of my study sessions before and after consuming caffeine.
+To measure my study productivity, I will use a simple stopwatch (available on Google) to record the duration of my study sessions.
 Additionally, I will record:
 - the time of caffeine intake
 - the type and amount of caffeine consumed
 - how long I studied before and after consumption